Whispering Ghosts

-Whispering Ghosts is a 1942 American mystery film directed by Alfred L. Werker and starring Milton Berle, Brenda Joyce and John Shelton.
+Whispering Ghosts is a 1942 American comedy horror film directed by Alfred L. Werker and starring Milton Berle, Brenda Joyce and John Shelton.
 The film concerns a group of people who try to solve a murder.

-Premise
+Plot

 An unusual group of people gather on the wreck of a ship and try to solve a murder committed more than a decade earlier.